 Where a site contains, or is located in close proximity to, a watercourse or suitable waterbody, aquatic mammals are often a consideration.
 Two of the most frequently encountered aquatic mammals are otter and water vole, both of which are legally protected.

-Middlemarch is able to complete surveys for both otter and water vole, and is experienced in the design and implementation of mitigation for both species.
-Middlemarch has also undertaken habitat creation for water voles at a range of sites.
+Middlemarch are able to complete surveys for both otter and water vole, and is experienced in the design and implementation of mitigation for both species.
+Middlemarch have also undertaken habitat creation for water voles at a range of sites.

 Looking for further information and advice, or a hassle free, no obligation quote?

 Get a Quote

 Otters are highly mobile animals, therefore surveys tend to focus on both the site itself and an appropriate distance up and down stream.
 Otter surveys are generally undertaken by a two-person team for reasons of health and safety, and include: